Anti-Racist Alliance: Development and dissolution

 Wadsworth and the ARA played a considerable role in the campaign for justice in the wake of the murder of Stephen Lawrence, a black teenager.
+In May, 1993, Wadsworth introduced Lawrence's parents to Nelson Mandela, who had asked to meet them.
+The same year, Wadsworth introduced the parents to another South African Nobel Peace Prize winner Archbishop Desmond Tutu, whom he had persuaded to attend a march in Norbury, Croydon, with them against the murder of Afghan migrant Ruhullah Aramesh.

-It organised a peaceful anti-racist demonstration of 3,500 people in central London on 16 October 1993, the same day the ANL organised a rival, larger, and more militant demonstration in Welling, near to the scene of the murder.
+The ARA organised a peaceful anti-racist demonstration of 3,500 people in central London on 16 October 1993, the same day the ANL organised a rival, larger, and more militant demonstration in Welling, where the fascist British National Party had its headquarters Wadsworth dubbed the "nazi bunker", near to the scene of the murder.
 The rivalry between anti-racist organisations soon alienated the Lawrence family: Doreen Lawrence later wrote that "the various groups that had taken an interest in Stephen's death were tearing each other apart and were in danger of destroying our campaign, which we wanted to keep focused and dignified".
 Doreen and Neville Lawrence wrote to both the ANL and the ARA to demand that they "stop using Stephen's name".

 In 1994 the ARA organised a Trades Union Congress–sponsored "Unite Against Racism" march, attended by 50,000 people.

 By 1993 there was considerable tension within the ARA between Wadsworth and Ken Livingstone.
-On 23 September 1994 the ARA issued a statement claiming that "Ken Livingstone, supported by a faction called Socialist Action and a handful of unprincipled and unrepresentative members of the executive committee, has been waging a relentless campaign to sack [Wadsworth,] the national secretary."
+On 23 September 1994 the ARA issued a statement claiming that "Ken Livingstone, supported by a faction called Socialist Action and a handful of unprincipled and unrepresentative members of the executive committee, has been waging a relentless campaign to sack [Wadsworth] the national secretary."
 On 30 September 1994 Livingstone went to the High Court to determine voting rights for the delegates to the ARA's forthcoming annual meeting and an out-of-court settlement was reached.
 In October 1994 both Livingstone and Wadsworth stepped down.
 Wadsworth gave way to Kumar Murshid, a future Livingstone mayoral adviser on race.
 Murshid walked away from the job after turning up at the ARA's offices to find that Wadsworth's staff had changed the locks for security reasons.
 The ARA collapsed rapidly after unions, including the Transport and General Workers' Union, withdrew support.

 By February 1995 the breakaway National Assembly Against Racism (NAAR), had been established, largely by three members of Socialist Action, O'Neill, Jude Woodward, and Anne Kane.
 Lee Jasper, who became Livingstone's senior mayoral policy adviser on equalities, was its first secretary.

+Former Black Sections secretary Jatin Haria became chair of Unison's Black Members Committee before moving from London to Scotland where he founded and led Glasgow Anti-Racist Alliance until 2006, when he turned it into the Glasgow City Council-funded Coalition for Racial Equality and Rights (CRER), of which he is the executive director.